 The medical evidence must be recent and must encompass the time period from when you became disabled to the present time.
 Further, your medical records must show that your condition is severe enough to prevent you from performing your standard work-related duties.

 Determining whether your medical condition qualifies for Social Security-related benefits can be confusing.
-If you have questions about the eligibility of your condition, or if you've been denied Social Security Disability Insurance (SSDI) or Supplemental Security Income (SSI), make sure you explore your legal options.
+If you have questions about medical conditions and disability claims, or if you've been denied Social Security Disability Insurance (SSDI) or Supplemental Security Income (SSI), make sure you explore your legal options.
 Find an experienced SSDI attorney near you today.